jenkinsci/electricflow-plugin/README.md

 ## Version 1.1.28 (November 15, 2022)

 - Updated plugin's global configuration by possibility to use stored credentials.
-Username and password or secret text (token) can be used for connecting to CloudBees CD/RO
+Username and password or secret text (token) can be used for connecting to CloudBees CD
-- Added support of Cloudbees CD/RO tokens which now can be configured as stored credential (secret text) for main or override configurations;
+- Added support of CloudBees CD/RO tokens which now can be configured as stored credential (secret text) for main or override configurations;
 - Improved handling of override credentials
 - Fixed handling of stages in Trigger Release

 ## Version 1.1.25 (January 14, 2022)

 - Added support of folder credentials which now can be used within override credentials functionality
 - Fixed Upload Artifact when using agent
-- Improved integration of CloudBees CI and CD/RO
+- Improved integration of CloudBees CI and CD

 ## Version 1.1.21 (March 12, 2021)